Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 ---

-Electric sparkles from her joints, her ether furnace cannot keep up with the energy drained, she concluded, "Probability of success falling.
+Electric sparkled from her joints, her ether furnace cannot keep up with her energy drain, she concluded, "Probability of success falling.
 Switching to... strategic retreat mode."
 Her rocket booster brought her up into air once more after she turned around.

 Tora swiftly tucked his weapon into his pocket, pleaded, "**LILA, WAIT!!!**" But she had gone behind the gate.
-The group cannot vault over{{footnote: Well except for Poppi and Rex (with his anchor), but the rest had to wait for them to bring over, by then it would be too late.}}, could only watch her ran away.
-Turning around, Poppi was pointing at another road that could intersect her if they're quick enough; and the group went after.
+The group cannot vault over{{footnote: Well except for Poppi and Rex (with his anchor), but the rest had to wait for them to bring over, by then it would be too late.}}, watch her ran away.
+Poppi urged another path of intersection, hopefully they're quick enough to get after her.

 ---

-After lots of running, they reached the open mini desert outside the city.
+A lot of running and they were at a mini desert just outside the city.
 Looking around, Rex announced, "She's gone..."

 Poppi confirmed, "Ether furnace reading lost...
 It seem she has escaped."